pivotal/docs-tap/scst-store/query-data.md

 # Query data

 This topic describes how to query the database to understand vulnerability, image, and dependency relationships.
+The `tanzu insight` CLI plug-in queries the database for vulnerability scan reports or Software Bill of Materials (SBoM) files.

 ## <a id='sup-usecase'></a>Supported use cases

 The following are a few use cases supported by the CLI:

-+  What images contain a specific dependency?
++  What packages and CVEs exist in a particular image? (`image`)
++  What packages and CVEs exist in my source code? (`source`)
-+  What dependencies are affected by a specific CVE?
++  What dependencies are affected by a specific CVE? (`vulnerabilities`)
-+  How many CVEs does a specific image or dependency contain?

-## <a id='query-insight'></a> Query using the Tanzu Insight plug-in
+## <a id='query-insight'></a> Query using the `tanzu insight` CLI plug-in

-See [CLI plug-in installation](cli-installation.md) if you have not previously installed the `insight` CLI plug-in.
+See [CLI plug-in installation](cli-installation.md) if you have not previously installed the `tanzu insight` CLI plug-in.

-Use the following commands for querying:

-- `image get`
-- `image package`
-- `image vulnerabilities`
-- `package get`
-- `package image`
-- `package source`
-- `package vulnerabilities`
-- `source get`
-- `source package`
-- `source vulnerabilities`
-- `vulnerabilities get`
-- `vulnerabilities image`
-- `vulnerabilities package`
-- `vulnerabilities source`
+There are four commands for querying and adding data.

++ `image` - [post an image SBOM](add-data.md) or query images for packages and vulnerabilties
++ `package` - query packages for vulnerabilities or by image or source code
++ `source` - [post a source code SBOM](add-data.md) or query source code for packages and vulnerabilties
++ `vulnerabilities` - query vulnerabilities by image, package, or source code

-Use `tanzu insight -h` in the terminal or see [tanzu insight details](cli-docs/insight.md) for more information.
+Use `tanzu insight -h` or see [Tanzu Insight Details](cli-docs/insight.md) for more information.

-## <a id='example1'></a>Example #1: What images contain a specific dependency?
+## <a id='example1'></a>Example #1: What packages & CVEs does a specific image contain?

 Use the following command: